 Overall Administration of the Church

-The Church Council is responsible for the general administration of the church and consists of the elected members of each church department, the Christian Education Director, a student elected by the high school youth group and the pastor.
+The Church Council is responsible for the general administration of the church and consists of the elected members of each church department and the pastor.
+Read our Constitution and Bylaws to learn more.

 The ultimate authority for the Church is God.
 On a human level, the ultimate authority for Community Church of Boulder Junction is the congregation's membership.
 That authority is exercised primarily at the annual meeting, held in July.
 Special business meetings can be called, but that is rare.

-We have seven departments which administer the activities of the church: Elders, Christian Education, Stewardship, Church Property, Worship and Music, Missions, and Personnel.
-Members of these departments are elected at the annual meeting and serve three-year terms, with the exception of the Elders, who have six-year terms.
+We have seven departments which administer the activities of the church: Elders, Christian Education, Stewardship of Finances, Church Property, Worship and Music, Missions, and Personnel.
+Members of these departments are elected at the annual meeting and serve three-year terms, with the exception of the Elders, who have five-year terms.
 Members of these departments constitute the Church Council.